geyang/KL_divergence/README.md

 **For the full analysis, refer to the notebook here:**
 > [./Investigating KL Divergence as A Loss Metric](./Investigating%20KL%20Divergence%20as%20a%20loss%20metric.ipynb)

-In this notebook, we investigate different diverngence loss metrics in a simple optimization problem.
+In this notebook, we investigate different divergence loss metrics in a simple optimization problem.

 ## Key Learning
 1. The result depends on the form of $P(x)$.